 To grow sweet pea plugs in pots outdoors, they must first be hardened off and given some protection.
 A sheltered spot or a frame outside for a few weeks is ideal.
 To get the best blooms, a method exhibition growers use is to nip out the energy-sapping side shoots and tendrils.

 You Will Need

 - Pea sticks

 Sweet peas thrive in pots.
-Choose a rich potting compost and mix in loam-based compost to provide extra water retention.
+Choose a rich peat free potting compost and mix in loam-based compost to provide extra water retention.
 Firm in the compost well.

 Use pea sticks, wire mesh or pea netting for support.
 Plant the plugs close to their supports.
 Individual plants grown as one plug can be carefully separated.